WithoutHaste/WithoutHaste.DataFiles/documentation/WithoutHaste.DataFiles.DotNet.DotNetQualifiedMethodName.md

                  Double backtics (such as ``1) on a method name indicate a count of generic types for the method.
                  Example: ```MyMethod<A,B,C> is documented as MyMethod``3```
-            		Anywhere else within this method's documentation that a double backtic appears, it indicates the index of the generic type in reference to the method declaration.
+            		Anywhere else within this method&#96;s documentation that a double backtic appears, it indicates the index of the generic type in reference to the method declaration.
                  Example: ```MyMethod<A,B,C>(A,B,C) is documented as MyMethod``3(``0,``1,``2)```
             		A method that uses both its own generic types AND generic types from the class declaration will look like this:
                  Example: ```MyMethod<A,B,C>(A,B,C,T,U) is documented as MyMethod``3(``0,``1,``2,`0,`1)```